 Here, what is blessed is that for which we hope, which is the return of Jesus Christ.
 Alternate translation: "the wonderful thing for which we hope" (See: Metonymy)

-and appearing of the glory of our great God and Savior Jesus Christ (ULT)
+13 while we look forward to receiving the blessed hope and appearing of the glory of our great God and Savior Jesus Christ.